eslint/eslint/docs/rules/no-reserved-keys.md

+# no-reserved-keys

-# no-reserved-keys: disallow unquoted reserved words as property names in object literals
+Disallows unquoted reserved words as property names in object literals.

 (removed) This rule was **removed** in ESLint v1.0 and **replaced** by the [quote-props](quote-props.md) rule.